SAP-samples/manage-apis-codejam/prerequisites.md

 ### Postman

-[Postman](https://www.getpostman.com/downloads/), to send requests to the integration flows that we deploy to SAP Cloud Integration.
+[Postman](https://www.getpostman.com/downloads/), used to get familiar with the SAP S/4HANA Cloud API and send some requests to an SAP Cloud Integration iFlow.
 Follow the installation instructions included in this [tutorial: Install Postman REST Client](https://developers.sap.com/tutorials/api-tools-postman-install.html).
   > Once installed you can import the collection and environments included in the `./manage-apis-codejam/assets/postman` folder.

   > ![Import objects to Postman](./assets/import-objects-to-Postman.gif)